Investigating Pretrained Language Models for Graph-to-Text Generation: Experiments

 \subsection{Results on AMR-to-Text}

 Table~\ref{tab:results-amr} shows our results for the setting without additional pretraining, with additional self-supervised task-adaptive pretraining solely using the collected Gigaword sentences (\textsc{lma}), and with additional supervised task adaptation (\textsc{sta}), before fine-tuning.
-We also report several recent results on the AMR17 test set. \citet{mager2020gpttoo} and \citet{harkous2020text} employ GPT-2 in their approaches.
+We also report several recent results on the AMR test set. \citet{mager2020gpttoo} and \citet{harkous2020text} employ GPT-2 in their approaches.
 Note that GPT-2 only consists of a Transformer-based decoder.
-We are the first to employ BART and T5, which have both a Transformer-based encoder and decoder, in AMR-to-text generation.

 Only considering approaches without task adaptation, BART\textsubscript{large} already achieves a considerable improvement of 5.77 BLEU and 3.98 METEOR scores over the previous state of the art.
 With a BLEU score of 45.80, T5\textsubscript{large} performs best.
 The other metrics follow similar trends.
-See Table~\ref{tab:results-amr-appendix} in the Appendix for evaluation with more automatic metrics.
+See Table~\ref{tab:results-amr-appendix} in Appendix for evaluation with more metrics.
+The strong performance of both BART and T5 in the AMR dataset suggests that PLMs can infer the AMR structure by a simple linear sequence of the graph, in contrast to GNN-based models that explicitly consider the graph structure using \emph{message-passing} between adjacent nodes \cite{beck-etal-2018-acl2018}.

-\paragraph{Task-specific Pretraining.} \textsc{lma} already brings some gains with T5 benefitting more than BART in most metrics.
+\paragraph{Task-specific Adaptation.} \textsc{lma} already brings some gains with T5 benefitting more than BART in most metrics.
 It still helps less than \textsc{sta} even though we only have automatically generated annotations.
-This suggests that the performance increases with \textsc{sta} do not only come from additional exposure to task-specific target texts and that the models learn how to handle graphs and the graph-text correspondence even with automatically generated graphs.
+This suggests that the performance increases with \textsc{sta} do not only come from additional exposure to task-specific target texts and that the models learn how to handle graphs and the graph-text correspondence even with automatically generated AMRs.
+After \textsc{sta}, T5 achieves 49.72 BLEU points, the new state of the art for AMR-to-text generation.
 Interestingly, gains from \textsc{sta} with 2M over 200K are larger in BART than in T5, suggesting that large amounts of silver data may not be required for a good performance with T5.

-After task adaptation, T5 achieves 49.72 BLEU points, the new state of the art for AMR-to-text generation.
-In general, models pretrained on the \textsc{sta} setup converge faster than without task-adaptive pretraining.
+In general, models pretrained on the \textsc{sta} setup converge faster than without task-specific adaptation.
 For example, T5\textsubscript{large} without additional pretraining converges after 5 epochs of fine-tuning whereas T5\textsubscript{large} with \textsc{sta} already converges after 2 epochs.